proditis/orunmila/README.md

 orunmila -db programXYZ.db -tags nginx,soap,swift,api,xml
 ```

 You can use Orunmila to import wordlists into your database with given set of tags.
-Existing words will have their tags updated to reflect the new ones
+Existing words will have their tags updated to include old and new ones
 ```
 orunmila -db programXYZ.db -tags raft,directories,manual raft-medium-directories.txt
 ```